Interval Testing Procedure for testing Functional-on-Scalar Linear Models with B-spline basis

 The matched call.

-- design.matrix
+- design_matrix

 The design matrix of the functional-on-scalar linear model.